nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 The GCP console provides a free Google Cloud Shell.
 This shell environment is useful for small tasks that do **not** require a lot of CPU or memory (as most bioinformatic analyses do).
 For example, it is a good place to learn how to use the Google shell environment without incurring cost or to access Google Cloud services (e.g., a Google Storage bucket or GCP virtual machine).

-Click on the "Activate Cloud Shell" icon.
+Click on the <span class="highlight_txt">Activate Cloud Shell</span> icon.
 A new panel will open on the bottom half of your screen.
 The first time you start the shell, you'll need to agree to the Google Cloud terms of service and privacy policy.
 After starting the shell, it may take a few minutes to connect.
 Go to the Google support [documentation](https://cloud.google.com/shell/docs/using-cloud-shell) for more information.

 The Google Cloud Shell command prompt format will show: `<username>@cloudshell:~ (<project id>)$`.